-Current training models successfully educate only those who are predisposed to the new material.
+Using conventional training models, only those who are predisposed, only those who have beliefs aligned with the new material will learn.
 Others may endeavor to learn during their classroom study but may not permanently adopt it.
 The problem isn’t the value of information or the eagerness of the learner: It’s a problem with both the training model itself and the way learners learn.
-It’s a systems/change problem.
+It’s Learning is a systems/change problem.

 HOW WE LEARN